 In accordance with the Child Care Workforce Strategic Plan 2023–2025, Boards must establish local child care committees.

-Each Board may decide how to refer to its local child care committee.
+Each Board can decide how to refer to its local child care committee.
 For example, “committee,” “task force,” “advisory body,” or “advisory council,” as well as other appropriate terms, are all acceptable.

 The Board, or Board staff, must appoint representatives to the local child care committee.
 The appointing entity will be determined by each Board, based upon local policies and procedures.